 Feedback cycle complete!

-With a clearly defined feedback process and the helping hand of online proofing software, collecting feedback on your work is an absolute breeze.
+With a clearly defined feedback process and the helping hand of free online proofing software, collecting feedback on your work is an absolute breeze.

 If you’d like to see for yourself how Filestage could help with your feedback flow, why not start a free trial →